rtcharity/resources.eahub.org/content/learn/life.md

 ### Productivity Coach

 Lynette Bye is a <a target="_blank" href="https://effectivealtruismcoaching.com/">Productivity Coach</a> for people in the EA community.
-See her <a target="_blank" href="https://www.effectivealtruism.org/articles/ea-global-2018-planning-productivity/">Planning Productivity EAG Talk</a> for more information, and check out her <a target="_blank" href="https://docs.google.com/document/d/11_V5SKs5kTJZIRIcZcdQWd8N4leDMruh6mqZGJdr3-M/">28 quick productivity tips</a>.
+She writes about productivity and interviews EAs on their productivity techniques on her <a target="_blank" href="https://effectivealtruismcoaching.com/blog">blog</a>.
+For a brief overview of her work see her <a target="_blank" href="https://www.effectivealtruism.org/articles/ea-global-2018-planning-productivity/">Planning Productivity EAG Talk</a> and her <a target="_blank" href="https://docs.google.com/document/d/11_V5SKs5kTJZIRIcZcdQWd8N4leDMruh6mqZGJdr3-M/">28 quick productivity tips</a>.

 ## Further reading